• 구독신청

 Traders, the warehouse-style discount store, played a significant role in driving this year’s performance as well.
 Looking at gross profit, Emart discount stores saw only a 0.3% increase, while Traders grew by 9.9%.

-However, SSG.com and Gmarket remain Chairman Jeong’s “sore spots.”
+However, SSG.com and Gmarket remain Chairman Chung’s “sore spots.”
 These are the companies where he replaced CEOs through frequent personnel changes last year.
 Currently, SSG.com is led by CEO Choi Hoon-hak, known as a marketing expert within Shinsegae Group, while Gmarket is headed by CEO Jeong Hyeong-kwon, an e-commerce expert formerly with Alibaba.

 In the first quarter of this year, SSG.com’s sales were KRW 356.8 billion, down 13.7% from the same period last year, and its operating loss expanded by KRW 4.2 billion to KRW 18.1 billion.
 Gmarket’s sales also fell by 21.4% to KRW 200.6 billion, and its operating loss increased by KRW 3.6 billion to KRW 12.1 billion.

 The decline in sales was due to weakened consumer sentiment caused by high inflation.
 For SSG.com, the grocery sector, which focuses on direct purchasing, was particularly affected, while Gmarket saw a decrease in transactions for high-involvement products with high price sensitivity, impacting sales.
+The increase in operating losses for both companies was attributed to expanded investments in delivery services.

 SSG.com focused on strengthening delivery services this year, including seven-day-a-week delivery, same-day delivery, and guaranteed delivery, while expanding its delivery coverage to major metropolitan areas such as Seoul, the capital region, Chungcheong, Busan, and Daegu, which led to a wider deficit.